pkshiu/pktest/README.rst

 - running the Flask web framework on the RPi
 - designing a RESTful API
-- use thread locks to manipulate a shared resource (the PiGlow) on the RPi within a web serve environment.
+- use thread locks to manipulate a shared resource (the PiGlow) on the RPi within a web server environment.
+- using python unittest to test the API server

 API Usage